Co-designing adolescent sexual health care with young people and providers

 These barriers contribute to individual-level consequences.
 Compared to national rates, the birth rate for adolescents on the west and south sides of Chicago is three times higher, the gonorrhea rate is seven times higher, and the chlamydia rate is four times higher.
 While these health disparities reflect many complex structural factors, the limited number of easy-to-access, high-quality, youth-centered sexual and reproductive health care facilities contributes to the problem.

-These disparities and a belief in the abilities of young people motivate the Design Thinking Lab, located in the University of Chicago’s Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health (Ci3).
+These disparities and a belief in the abilities of young people motivate the Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health (Ci3).
 Ci3 is a research center addressing the social and structural determinants of adolescent sexual and reproductive health, led by Melissa Gilliam, MD, MPH.
 Its Design Thinking Lab uses design research to reimagine how young people living on the South and West Sides of Chicago might access sexual and reproductive health care.

 If pictures are worth a thousand words, then this tangible birth control tool must be worth 10,000.